Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/clientrpc.md

 void PongClientRpc(int somenumber, string sometext) { /* ... */ }
 ```

-The `[ClientRpc]` attribute and matching `...ClientRpc` suffix in the method name ensure RPC call sites know when they're executing an RPC.
-The client RPC replicates and executes client-side, without jumping into the original RPC method declaration to find out if it's an RPC.
+The `[ClientRpc]` attribute and matching `...ClientRpc` suffix in the method name help to assure context clarity in scripts that invoke them and are used by Netcode during the ILPostProcessor pass.
+The ILPostProcessor pass replaces all call-site locations where the RPC method is invoked, with additional code generated specific to the RPC to assure that the RPC message is generated and sent to the appropriate destinations/targets as opposed to just locally invoking the method.

 ```csharp
 Pong(somenumber, sometext); // Is this an RPC call?